gemma-martinez/data-analytics-capstone-project/README.md

-# Data Analytics Bootcamp @ neuefishce GmbH - Capstone Project
+# Data Analytics Bootcamp @ neuefische GmbH - Capstone Project

 A collaborative project focused on analyzing the **Impact of Renewable Energy on Emissions Reduction**, uncovering trends and insights.